Are you worried about how your tattoo will affect your job prospects?

 - Skills (hard and soft)

 - Technical and behavioural competencies

-- Beliefs, values, opinions and views
+- Beliefs, values, opinions, and views

 - Backgrounds (economic and social etc.)

-ACAS believe companies need to change their attitudes about tattoos and relax their dress codes.
+They also want to build businesses that reflect their clients and communities.
+ACAS believes companies need to change their attitudes about tattoos and relax their dress codes.

 “Businesses are perfectly within their right to have rules around appearance at work but these rules should be based on the law where appropriate, and the needs of the business, not managers’ personal preferences,” Stephen Williams, Acas Head of Equality.